-Save Maine Schools Here a teacher describes in plain language, everyone can understand, the technology takeover of public schools.
+Save Maine Schools a teacher describes the technology takeover of public schools.
 What is happening in Maine is happening across the country.
-We all need to pay attention.

 Technology and Media division (TAM) of the Council for Exceptional Children works to assist students with disabilities through technology.
 The topics are relevant to tech use in today’s classrooms.